 Some of the most common reasons for not receiving a 1098-T are:

-For most students, tuition charges for Spring 2017 semester were posted to the student's account before January 1, 2017.
-Therefore, those charges were stated on the 2016 1098-T form.
-Transactions regarding late adds and financial aid posted after January 1, 2017 are stated on the 2017 1098-T.
+For most students, tuition charges for Spring 2018 semester were paid before January 1, 2018.
+Therefore, those charges were stated on the 2017 1098-T form.
+Transactions regarding payments and financial aid posted after January 1, 2018 are stated on the 2018 1098-T.

 To summarize, for most students:

-Late adjustments and financial aid awarded after January 1 are posted on the 2017 1098-T form.
+Payments and financial aid awarded after January 1 are posted on the 2018 1098-T form.

 Scholarships, grants, waivers, and anything that is not required to be paid back, that are processed through the University are reported in Box 5 on the 1098-T. Loans are not reported on the 1098-T.